Donald · Borders

 - Can I bring my dog up Talla Cleuch Head?

-- Is there mobile signal on Talla Cleuch Head?
+- What's mobile reception like on Talla Cleuch Head?

-- Good signal on summit; EE reliable.
+- Solid summit coverage; EE holds throughout.
 Tweedsmuir watershed viewpoint.

 - Is Talla Cleuch Head safe in winter?